 Who Can Apply

-A person may apply for financial assistance if:
+A person may continue with their Victims of Crime Assistance Tribunal (VOCAT) application for financial assistance if:

 Further information regarding each type of victim category is outlined below.